 Business-name registration is done on a state or provincial level, but there are some national checks you can do, too.
 Check to see if a word is trademarked via the U.S. Patent and Trademark Office, Canadian Trademarks Database or UK Intellectual Property Office.
 Google the country or state where your business will operate for more local details.

-Some of the business name generators we listed above also offer domain name searches, but you can do this yourself at places like Instant Domain Search or Hostinger or at website/hosting providers like Squarespace, Wix or GoDaddy.
+Some of the business name generators we listed above also offer domain name searches, but you can do this yourself at places like Instant Domain Search or Hostinger or at website/hosting providers and PHP hosting providers like HubSpot, Squarespace, Wix or GoDaddy.

 If the URL for the business name you want is already taken, you may be able to see who owns it.
 ICANN is an international nonprofit that manages the global domain name system.
 The owner of the domain you want may be willing to sell it to you, though it’s generally easier to pick a new one.